erzu12/updog/README.md

 5. Get a clever answer from our AI by clicking on the offensive message marked in red
 6. ???
 7. Profit
+8. (Optional) You can also generate a normal response by clicking on the message marked in white

 ## Technologies used
 - [Firebase](https://firebase.google.com/)